pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 ## Overview

-The [control plane][k8s-concepts] is a collection of processes that coordinates and manages the cluster's state, segmented by responsibilities.
-It also makes scheduling decisions to facilitate the applications and cloud workflows that the worker nodes will be responsible for running.
+The [control plane][k8s-concepts] is a collection of processes that coordinate and manage the cluster's state, segmented by responsibilities.
+It also makes scheduling decisions to facilitate the applications and cloud workflows that the worker nodes run.

-Kubernetes clusters require a certain architecture of cloud resources in order to successfully run.

 We'll configure and deploy: